Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-02.md

 npm ERR!
 403 Forbidden - PUT https://registry.npmjs.org/test-error - You do not have permission to publish "test-error".
 Are you logged in as the correct user?
 ```

 Here I tried to publish a package with the name `test-error`.
-This package already exists. **Search for it on npm**.
+This package already exists.
+Hint: **Search for it on npm**.
 If you're having trouble finding a name test your name ideas by searching for the names on npm.

 Another option is to publish to a scope.
 This puts all of the packages under the scope of your username and you can use any name.
+To publish unders scope prefix your package name with `@` and your npm user name.
+For example: `@soggybag/really-cool-package`

 ### Publishing in scope